elijahr/luabinaries/README.md

 GitHub Actions automatically builds binaries using a matrix strategy:

-**Linux Builds** (Ubuntu runners):
+**Linux Builds** (Native runners):

-- **linux-x64**: Static binaries built with musl
+- **linux-x64**: Built on ubuntu-latest runners with musl
-- **linux-arm64**: Cross-compiled with aarch64-linux-gnu-gcc
+- **linux-arm64**: Built on ubuntu-24.04-arm64 runners with musl

 **Windows Builds** (Ubuntu runners):

-- **windows-x64**: Cross-compiled with MinGW
+- **windows-x64**: Cross-compiled with MinGW on ubuntu-latest

 **macOS Builds** (Native runners):

 - **macos-x64**: Built on macOS 13 (Intel) runners
 - **macos-arm64**: Built on macOS 14 (Apple Silicon) runners

-All binaries are compressed with UPX and packaged with SHA256 checksums.
+Each build job includes automated testing to verify binary functionality and architecture correctness.
+All binaries are compressed with UPX (Linux and Windows) and packaged with SHA256 checksums.
 Releases are automatically created and tagged with the git commit hash.

 ## Acknowledgements